harterrt/harterrt/content/mozilla/why_experiment.md

 To drive this home,
 I ran a similar analysis for users who encounter errors when using Firefox.
 Errors are bad things, so we'd assume users who encounter errors would retain worse.
-However, we find that users who encounter errors retain *better* than users who encounter no-errors.
+The problem is, we find that users who encounter errors actually retain *better* than users who encounter no-errors.
 How can that be?
-Encountering an error is, again, a good proxy for "Uses Firefox a lot".
+Well, encountering an error is a good proxy for "Uses Firefox a lot".
 Users who don't use Firefox at all encounter no errors!

+We need to find a better experiment.

 ## What if we compare before and after the launch?